meumobi/infomobi/README.md

   - description
   - (picture|media ???)
   - (link)
+  - (postId) // when from post
-- When promoted, comment include a link (lable + url) to post source
+- When promoted, comment include a link (label + url) to post source
+  - should be improved, at the moment we add a itemId property on comment (same value of postId from original comment but rename it to not fetch the comment on post).
+Unique way we've find to preserve the navigationHistory and transition but not represent a generic solution for external links.
 - Each comment could be deleted by its owner and admin.
 - Each user is defined by:
   - first_name